 Activity Scale: 2/5.
 For a description of the Activity Scale, please click here.

 Meet between 9:00 and 9:15 AM at the Millhaven Ferry Terminal to catch the 9:30 AM ferry over to Amherst Island.
-We will be catching the 5:00 PM return ferry over to the mainland.
 The ferry costs $9.00; this cost covers both ways.

 Carpooling: Carpooling in the lead vehicle is available upon request.
 Additionally, I am happy to make carpooling arrangements for you.